DigitalPhonetics/IMS-Toucan/README.md

 #### Pretrained Models

 You don't need to use pretrained models, but it can speed things up tremendously.
-Run the `run_model_downloader.py` script to automatically download them from the release page and put them into their appropriate locations with appropriate names.
+They will be downloaded on the fly automatically when they are needed, thanks to Huggingface🤗

 #### \[optional] eSpeak-NG